 As a CTO you always need to have your pulse on the tech.
 You’ll never know everything because no one person can (that’s something I worried about when I started) but you should have some basic ideas of how certain technology your company is considering using will work/impact your business.

-The trick there is just have enough foresight to go learn more about that thing as soon as you know you’ll likely need to be aware of it.
+The trick there is just to have enough foresight to go learn more about that thing as soon as you know you’ll likely need to be aware of it.

 CTO is a range.
 Everywhere from Chief Coder (coding daily) to Non-practicing Technical person (has people to code for them but is the face and mouth of the org).
 But regardless of where you fall, there’s a requirement to understand technical concepts, past and current, and decide which to apply to your business.